Random partitions under the Plancherel-Hurwitz measure, high genus Hurwitz numbers and maps

-For $\ell=0$ the Plancherel--Hurwitz measure becomes the Plancherel measure $\P_{n,0}(\lambda) = \frac{1}{n!} f_\lambda^2$ which, as said in the introduction, is very well understood. \begin{thm}[ VKLS limit shape theorem~\cite{Logan_Shepp_1977,Vershik_Kerov_1977}] Let $\lh \vdash n $ be a random partition under the Plancherel measure $\P_{n,0}$.
+For $\ell=0$ the Plancherel--Hurwitz measure becomes the Plancherel measure $\P_{n,0}(\lambda) = \frac{1}{n!} f_\lambda^2$ which, as said in the introduction, is very well understood. \begin{theorem}[VKLS limit shape theorem~\cite{Logan_Shepp_1977,Vershik_Kerov_1977}] Let $\lh \vdash n $ be a random partition under the Plancherel measure $\P_{n,0}$.
 Then, as $n\to \infty$ we have

-where $\psi_{\lh} (x)$ is the rescaled profile of $\lh$ and $\Omega(x)$ is the curve defined at~\eqref{eq:plancherel_limit_profile}. \end{thm} Several proofs exist for this limit shape result.
+where $\psi_{\lh} (x)$ is the rescaled profile of $\lh$ and $\Omega(x)$ is the curve defined at~\eqref{eq:plancherel_limit_profile}. \end{theorem} Several proofs exist for this limit shape result.
 Perhaps the simplest and most conceptual ones use the formulation of the Plancherel measure in the language of fermions and the infinite wedge space, which provides a direct connection with determinantal processes~\cite{Borodin_Okounkov_Olshanski_2000,Johansson_1998}.
 Such approaches and their generalisations have grown into a vast field of research after the introduction of the theory of Schur processes (see e.g.~\cite{generalSchurProcessRef} for an entry point).

 In the case $\ell>0$ that we study here, it is still possible (and natural) to formulate the Plancherel--Hurwitz measure in terms of the infinite wedge, see~\cite{Okounkov_2000}.
 This leads to a deep connection with integrable hierachies (the KP and 2-Toda hierarchies in particular), and even to a simple looking recurrence formula to compute the numbers $H_{n,\ell}$ (more precisely, their connected counterpart, see~\cite{Okounkov_2000,Dubrovin_Yang_Zagier_2017}).
-However, we do not know how to use either of these tools to approach our problems (for readers familiar with the subject: the connection to determinantal processes when a scalar content-sum operator is inserted between the half-vertex operators in vacuum expectation values becomes unclear).
+However, we do not know how to use either of these tools to approach our problems.

 Other, maybe more elementary, proofs of the VKLS theorem are based on a direct scaling of the hook-length formula~\eqref{eq:hooklength} and variational calculus.
 We recommend the first chapters of the book~\cite{Romik_2015} as a useful reference for such approaches.
 A key outcome of such an approach is the following estimate for the Plancherel measure of a partition $\lambda$ in terms of its rescaled profile $\psi_\lambda$, see e.g.~\cite[Section 1.14]{Romik_2015}